M-H-munna/Git_Mark_2/README.md

 # Git_Mark_2
-This is practice on git &amp;&amp; gitHub
+This is practice on git and gitHub